PseudoMotivated/personalSite/src/pages/blogs/sample.md

 ---
-title: My Markdown Document
-author: Flexpilot
+title: "My Blog Post"
-date: 2024-07-26
+date: "2024-01-13"
-tags:
+tags: ["react", "javascript", "web-dev"]
-  - markdown
-  - example
-  - documentation
+description: "A brief description of the post"
 ---

+# Your content here